Pioneer Square, Seattle: Early history

+Dzidzilalich or dᶻidᶻəlaĺič was a winter village established on what is now Pioneer Square, near Yesler Way and the waterfront.
+Dzidzilalich is a Lushotseed name that translates to "a place to cross over" or "the little crossing over place", and it was built on an ancient trail where people could access nearby tideflats for fishing or travel to Lake Washington and beyond.
+The village had been built by the Duwamish ancestors of today's Duwamish, Suquamish, and Muckleshoot tribes, and it eventually had eight longhouses, to support a population of about 200 people.
+By 1852 the longhouses were abandoned, with only one structure still standing, but the site remained an important gathering and trading hub.
+Lushotseed speakers referred to Seattle by the name dᶻidᶻəlaĺič until at least World War II.

+In 1852, Arthur Denny, Carson Boren, and William Bell left their establishment on Alki Beach to explore Elliott Bay.
+They decided to create their own village at Dzidzilalich because it was better situated for a harbor than Alki.
+By 1852 most of the Denny Party moved to the village, which they initially called Dewamps or Duwamps.

-The settlement's importance was guaranteed in 1852, when Henry Yesler chose the site for his lumber mill, which was located on Elliott Bay at the foot of what is now Yesler Way, right on the border between the land claimed (and soon thereafter platted) by David Swinson "Doc" Maynard (to the south) and that platted by Arthur Denny and Carson Boren.
+The settlement's importance was guaranteed in 1852, when Henry Yesler chose the site for his lumber mill, which was located on Elliott Bay at the foot of what is now Yesler Way, right on the border between the land claimed (and soon thereafter platted) by David Swinson "Doc" Maynard (to the south) and that platted by Denny and Boren.

 Much of the neighborhood is on landfill: in pioneer times, the area roughly between First and Second Avenue, bounded on the south by Jackson Street, and extending north almost to Yesler Way (about two-and-a-half city blocks) was a low-lying offshore island.
 The mainland shore roughly followed what is now Yesler Way to about Fourth Avenue, then ran southeast, at an angle of about 45 degrees to the current shoreline.
 Slightly inland were steep bluffs, which were largely smoothed away by regrading in the late 19th and early 20th century.

 "Below the Line"

 Yesler Way, originally Mill Street, is the main east–west street through the Pioneer Square neighborhood.
 Immediately south of the square itself, it was the dividing line between Maynard's original claim (to the south) and Boren's (to the north).
-It became Deadline, the northern border of the Great Restricted District, Maynardtown, Down on the Sawdust, the Lava Beds, the Tenderloin, White Chapel, or Wappyville, (after Charles Wappenstein, after a particularly corrupt police chief.), where low entertainment and vice were long tolerated.
+It received many nicknames: Deadline, the northern border of the Great Restricted District, Maynardtown, Down on the Sawdust, the Lava Beds, the Tenderloin, White Chapel, or Wappyville, (after Charles Wappenstein, a particularly corrupt police chief.), where low entertainment and vice were long tolerated.
 One of the earliest names, and one that stuck well into second half of the 20th century, was "Skid Row".